We will be running interviews on various dates between December 2022 and February 2023.

 - add your details to the ‘I cannot attend’ option;

-- or contact our Events team to discuss options if neither of the above are appropriate.
+- or contact us at email@example.com to discuss options if neither of the above is appropriate.

 If you have not responded to your invitation within two weeks, we will assume you no longer wish to pursue your application at Bristol, and your application will be made unsuccessful.